dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 such as `replace`, `append` and `merge`in the pipeline function.
 Here is an example where we load some data to duckdb by `upserting`or `merging` on the id column found in the data:
 In this example, we also run a dbt package and then load the outcomes of the load jobs into their respective tables.
-This will enable us to log when schema changes occured and match them to the loaded data for lineage.
+This will enable us to log when schema changes occurred and match them to the loaded data for lineage, granting us both column and row level lineage.
-We also alert the schema change to a slack channel where hopefully the producer and consumer are subscribed.
+We also alert the schema change to a Slack channel where hopefully the producer and consumer are subscribed.

 ```python
 import dlt